 Whatever type of paddle board you choose make sure it fits your everyday purpose.
 You want your board to be optimal for how you’ll use it most often.
 For instance, don’t buy a racing SUP if you plan on spending most of your time casually cruising around the lake on it.

 Each paddle boarding type is typically available as a solid board or an inflatable board.
 Besides that they can vary greatly in their overall size and shape…. depending on their designated use.
+As you might imagine there are a wide variety of constructions consisting of all kinds of different materials.
+Some of the materials chosen to build boards may even surprise you.

 Where paddle boards have really made some technological gains recently have been in the area of inflatable boards. “iSUPs” as they are sometimes called have gotten really sturdy in recent years.
 You wouldn’t think you could stand on one but you can.
 They have become incredibly structurally sound with all the modern R & D that has gone into one.
 Don’t worry, iSUPs are not anything like those flimsy blow-up tubes you might have seen your kids playing with.